komodorio/helm-dashboard/README.md

 If you need to limit the operations to a specific namespace, please use `--namespace=...` in your command-line.
 You can specify multiple namespaces, separated by commas.

-If you don't want browser tab to automatically open, add `--no-browser` flag in your command line.
+If you don't want the browser tab to automatically open, add `--no-browser` flag in your command line.

 If you want to increase the logging verbosity and see all the debug info, use the `--verbose` flag.